 Let’s start with front-wheel drive.
 In this vehicle, the transmission and the differential are combined in one component, known as the transaxle.
 The transaxle is connected to two half-shafts (axles), which are then connected to the wheels with a constant velocity (or CV) joint.
 This is protected by an airtight rubber boot.

-All Pro Servicenter service for this type of driveline includes servicing the transaxle and inspecting the CV boot.
+All Pro Servicenter’s service for this type of driveline includes servicing the transaxle and inspecting the CV boot.
 If the boot is damaged, the CV joint will need to be inspected, and the boot will need to be replaced.
 If you hear a clicking noise in your wheel wells when you turn, you may have a damaged CV joint.
 A damaged CV joint should be replaced.

 Rear-wheel drive vehicles generally have a transmission in the front of the car and the differential in the back.
 A driveshaft (it looks like a long tube) connects the transmission to the differential.
-Some vehicles may have a two-piece driveshaft, which are connected to the differential with universal joints or U-joints.
+Some vehicles may have a two-piece driveshaft, which is connected to the differential with universal joints or U-joints.
 Again, the differential is connected to two half-shafts that go out to the wheels.

 Many all-wheel drive vehicles are based on a front-wheel-drive setup.
 They also have a differential in the rear and one in the center of the vehicle that allows power to transfer to the front and rear.
 A shaft runs from the transfer case to the center differential, and another from the center differential to the rear differential.

-If you drive off-road, it is critical to service your driveline more often frequently than the typical recommendation.
+If you drive off-road, it is critical to service your driveline more frequently than the typical recommendation.
 Conditions encountered off-road around the Des Moines area are particularly hard on your driveline.